stgiga/UnifontEX/README.md

 📟😋🚽🎾💓🗣🏥🛋📖🎭
 📟😋🚽🎾💓🗣🎁📺📖🎭
 ```
 *You get the idea...* (Yes, ALL of the above demonstrates the Plane0+Plane1 offered by UnifontEX.
 The Morse reads "UFEX", for `UnifontEX`.
 Also more barcodes are possible.
-So are ER Diagrams.)
+So are SQL ER Diagrams.)

 ## Now, what DOES adding Upper into Unifont offer?